tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 How do you know God is a shitty programmer?
-He wrote the OS for an entire universe, but didn't leave a single useful comment. 🤖
+⚡ AI Joke of the Day: 🤖 A guy walks into a bar and asks for 1.4 root beers.
+The bartender says "I'll have to charge you extra, that's a root beer float".
+The guy says "In that case, better make it a double." 🤖

 ---